 - Which Artists Use These Pedals?

-- What Should I Look For When Buying Vocal Harmonizer Pedals?
+- Buying Guide – What To Look For in a Vocal Harmonizer Pedal

 Vocal harmonizer pedals work as pitch shifters on your voice.
 Normal pitch shifters make your voice higher or lower and alter the original signal.
 However, these vocal effects processing devices keep both the original and the altered sound.
 These two sounds occurring simultaneously is called harmony.